From the President

 This site is designed to introduce you to the remarkable array of experiences and opportunities available on our historic campus in western New York state and to keep you abreast of how the Chautauqua movement is playing out throughout the world.

-We also hope you’ll visit the online expression of our mission through the platforms that compose CHQ Assembly, where we have compiled some of the most exciting and thought-provoking programs of our recent Summer Assemblies.
+We also hope you’ll visit the online expression of our mission through the platforms that compose CHQ Assembly, where we have compiled some of the most exciting and thought-provoking programs of our recent Summer Assemblies and fresh programming throughout the year that allows Chautauqua to convene conversations in real time, year-round.
 This new effort, inspired by our strategic plan 150 Forward, was created in 2020 not only to give you a glimpse of our traditional season during nine weeks each summer but also to inspire year-round conversations about how we might engage as a global community in pursuit of the best in human values and the enrichment of life.

 Chautauqua was founded in 1874 to serve as a resource for lifelong learning.
 Responding to the great need for information in the lives of Americans — who at that time were largely finished with schooling at a young age — Chautauqua hosted a gathering of people of all ages from throughout the United States and Canada.

 Today this institution — while reflective of its history in much of the architecture and many of its rituals — responds to a modern need to sift through the flood of information in our lives and to place it in a context that sparks an imaginative understanding of our place in the world around us.
 This is a critical undertaking at a time of information overload.
 At Chautauqua, we invite you to probe deeply the great issues of the day, to partake in a high form of engaged dialogue, and to put what you’ve experienced to work in your home communities with a profound mandate: to change the world for the better.